 The female driver was placed under arrest and charged with driving while under the influence of alcohol (DUI).
 She was arrested and taken to St. Mary’s County Detention Center where charges were filed.
 Pending a bond review, she appeared before a District Court Commissioner.

 If you have been arrested and charged with driving under the influence of alcohol, you may feel afraid and alone.
 The DUI defense attorneys at the law firm of Alpert Schreyer know that you should not face the charge on your own.
 You have no time to waste.
 Call one of our experienced DUI defense lawyers as soon as possible, we will aggressively fight to achieve the best possible result in your case.
-Call us today at (800) 489-1577 for a confidential, free consultation or go online and complete our confidential online contact form.
+Call us today at (800) 489-1577 for a confidential, free case evaluation or go online and complete our confidential online contact form.